xingronaldo/BCMamba/README.md

 # BCMamba
+This is the PyTorch implementation of our manuscript 'Change Detection Mamba with Boundary Constraining'.
-Code comes in a few days.
+A more detailed README comes in a few days.